 |Help with pain management||15|

 |Individual counseling (depression, anxiety, anger, or substance abuse, etc.)||50|

 For years, North Carolina’s state funding for TBI services has remained stuck at about $2.1 million— only enough to provide services to about 150 people.
 With such a tiny pool of potential patients, providers have had no incentive to pursue training and certifications in TBI, resulting in a severe lack of TBI-specific services.

-North Carolina’s creation of its three-year TBI waiver pilot program was a critical step toward improving care of people with TBI.
+North Carolina’s creation of its three-year TBI waiver initiative program was a critical step toward improving care of people with TBI.
 Through this program, the state can provide a wide range of Medicaid-funded services to people with TBI.
-The pilot program launched in September 2018 in only one of the state’s seven local management entities/managed care organizations (LME/ MCOs).
-Alliance Health was chosen as the pilot LME/MCO, so only people in its catchment area— Wake, Durham, Cumberland, and Johnston counties—have been eligible for the waiver.
+The initiative program launched in September 2018 in only one of the state’s seven local management entities/managed care organizations (LME/ MCOs).
+Alliance Health was chosen as the initiative LME/MCO, so only people in its catchment area— Wake, Durham, Cumberland, and Johnston counties—have been eligible for the waiver.

 North Carolina’s last state budget, passed in 2017, allocated $2,373,086 in recurring funds to support TBI services.
 The budget allocated $359,218 for “contracts with the Brain Injury Association of North Carolina, Carolinas Rehabilitation, or appropriate service providers to assist families in accessing the continuum of care and to provide educations programs on brain injury prevention, intervention, and care.”
 The remaining $2,013,868 went to support residential programs for people with TBI and support requests from individuals with TBI, which go through the LME/ MCOs. https://files.nc.gov/ncdhhs/TBIStateFunds2017.pdf

 Services Available under North Carolina’s TBI Waiver as listed on Alliance Health’s flyer for the TBI waiver